Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Introduction

 \section{Introduction}

 We work over an algebraically closed field $k$ of characteristic zero.
+Let $f: X \to X$ be a surjective endomorphism of a projective variety $X$ over $\overline{\mathbb{Q}}$.
+There are two fundamental dynamical invariants from the aspects of topology and arithmetic.
+The {\it first dynamical degree} $\delta_f$ is defined as

+where $H$ is an ample divisor of $X$.
+Such limit, independent of the choice of $H$, exists and equals to the spectral radius of $f^*|_{\NS(X)\otimes_{\Z} \C}$; see Definition \ref{def-d1}.
+The {\it arithmetic degree} is defined as a function

-The {\it Kawaguchi - Silverman Conjecture} ({\it KSC} for short, see \cite{KS-R}) asserts that for a surjective endomorphism $f: X \to X$ of a projective variety $X$ over $\overline{\mathbb{Q}}$, the {\it arithmetic degree} $\alpha_f(x)$ of any point $x$ with Zariski dense $f$-orbit is equal to the {\it first dynamical degree} $\delta_f$ of $f$ (cf.~Definitions \ref{def-d1} and \ref{def-a-deg}).
+where $h_H$ is a Weil height function associated with an ample divisor $H$ of $X$; see Definition \ref{def-a-deg}.
+The {\it Kawaguchi - Silverman Conjecture} ({\it KSC} for short, see \cite{KS-R}) asserts that $\alpha_f$ is well-defined, i.e., the limit exists, and $\alpha_f(x)=\delta_f$ for any point $x$ with Zariski dense $f$-orbit.

 \begin{conjecture} (Kawaguchi-Silverman Conjecture = KSC) Let $f:X\to X$ be a surjective endomorphism of a projective variety $X$ over $\overline{\mathbb{Q}}$.
 Then the following hold. \begin{itemize} \item[(1)] The limit defining arithmetic degree $\alpha_f(x)$ exists for any $x \in X(\overline{\mathbb{Q}})$. \item[(2)] If the (forward) orbit $O_f(x) = \{f^n(x)\, |\, n\ge 0\}$ is Zariski dense in $X$, then the arithmetic degree of $x$ is equal to the dynamical degree of $f$, i.e., $\alpha_f(x) = \delta_f$. \end{itemize} \end{conjecture}